trueheart78/book-notes/the-rails-5-way/ch19-logging.md

 Too many N+1 queries can bog a system down, so they're worth being aware of, especially if over a network to a database, introducing latency as well.

-N+! select issues are not the end of the world.
+N+1 select issues are not the end of the world.
 A lot of times, all it takes is proper use of the `includes` method on a particular query to alleviate the problem.

 **Separation of Concerns:** A well-designed MVC app follows certain protocols